Jeep Renegade SUV

-However, they also surface in the Renegade, a smaller, more urban-friendly SUV whose rivals include a broad range of models such as the Fiat 500X (which it shares a platform and engines with), the Nissan Juke, Renault Captur and Ford EcoSport.
+However, they also surface in the Renegade, a smaller, more urban-friendly SUV whose rivals include a broad range of models such as the Fiat 500X (which it shares a platform and engines with), the Nissan Juke, Renault Captur and Vauxhall Mokka.

 The Renegade’s urban-friendly nature is felt in a driving experience that’s safe and predictable.
 Despite its tall profile, it resists leaning too much in corners and grips strongly.
 Anyone considering it over a conventional hatchback will find it's a confidence-inspiring SUV, if a little vague and uninvolving.
-Thanks to its Jeep heritage, it's also the most off-road focused crossover.
+Thanks to its Jeep heritage, it's also the most off-road focused crossover on sale.

-Jeep has heavily reduced the diesel choices since the car was launched.
-Previously, you could buy a 118bhp 1.6-litre or a 2.0-litre with either 138 or 168bhp, but now only the most powerful version remains.
-It’s only offered on top-spec Trailhawk models, so it’s an expensive choice, and it comes as standard with four-wheel-drive - like the most powerful petrol engine.
+Jeep heavily reduced the number of diesels available in 2021 and has now discontinued them altogether.
+Previously, you could buy a 118bhp 1.6-litre or a 2.0-litre with either 138 or 168bhp but now the choice is limited to petrol or plug-in.
+The last example was only offered on top-spec Trailhawk models, so was an expensive choice, which came as standard with four-wheel-drive - like the most powerful petrol engine.

-In common with most SUVs, four-wheel drive isn’t standard on the Renegade – it comes only with the more powerful versions and plug-in hybrids.
-That's not necessarily a problem, though, since most owners will rarely venture off-road and in any case, the smaller-engined, two-wheel-drive models are more economical.
-In fact, most petrol engines are more economical than the diesel.
+In common with most SUVs, four-wheel drive isn’t standard on the Renegade – in the current lineup it comes only with the plug-in hybrid version.
+The lack of four-wheel drive isn't necessarily a problem, though, since most owners will rarely venture off-road and in any case, the smaller-engined, two-wheel-drive models are more economical.

-Jeep quotes up to 51.4mpg for the 148bhp 1.3-litre engine, and 52.3mpg for the lower-powered 1.0-litre - and you’d struggle to notice the difference at the pumps.
+Jeep quotes up to 42.8mpg for the 148bhp 1.3-litre engine, and 44.1mpg for the lower-powered 1.0-litre - and you’d struggle to notice the difference at the pumps.
 The downsized petrols are claimed to be up to 20% more fuel-efficient than their predecessors.
 As a result, it's a cost-effective alternative to the diesel range for the majority of customers.

 Step inside the Renegade and the experience is a bit of a mixed bag, with an attractive, characterful dashboard let down by inconsistent material quality.
 It generally feels robust, though, and the controls are clearly marked and easy to use.
 The boxy body does mean there’s loads of interior space, with masses of headroom front and rear, although legroom in the rear is no more generous than rivals.
 Practicality has been boosted further in the facelifted version, with a smartphone holder on the dashboard, additional storage cubbies, new cup-holders and an extra USB port behind the central armrest.